Saturday, 31 August 2024

 Of course, this was not a capitulation to the old-fashioned “classical liberalism” of the 19th century, it was rather a defection to the style of modern liberalism that found its canonical expression in the work of John Rawls.

 In other words, they were saying 'guys who vote for Reagan and Thatcher don't want lower taxes.
-They want everybody to get the same amount of money as the unemployed.
+They want everybody to get the same amount of money as the unemployed'.
 Amartya Sen went the extra mile and said that they wanted less money than the unemployed person because the poor bloke might be a drug addict who could only get hard if two hooker urinated on him.
 Drugs aren't cheap you know.
 Also only Vassar graduates have the special skills necessary to pull off a double golden shower.
 They have to charge a lot of money because they are carrying a lot of student debt.

 If one felt like putting the point polemically, one might say that the “no-bullshit” Marxists, after having removed all of the bullshit from Marxism, discovered that there was nothing left but liberalism.

 The Chinese had already discovered that what Marx actually said was 'to each according to his contribution'.
 This meant that control rights over property should be aligned with entrepreneurial ability.
-However, since the Party (unlike in Gorby's USSR) retained control over everything, these control rights might disappear.
+However, since the Party (unlike in Gorby's USSR) retained residual rights over everything, these control rights might disappear.
 But this led to capital flight.

 This is not quite right though, because what they actually discovered was that the new, modernized, reinvigorated liberalism propounded by Rawls was both expressively and rhetorically superior to the reconstructed Marxism they had been trying to defend.